CookieFiend/Arch-setup-scripts/README.md

 # Arch-setup-scripts

-This Repository contains shell scripts to use while installing Arch Linux.
+Ths Repository contains shell scripts to use while installing Arch Linux.
 Modify the content of the scripts to suit your requirements if needed.

 Steps to Follow :